publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch27/m__us_usc_t29_s2507.md

     (b) __Report__

-        Not later than 2 years after October 27, 1992, the Secretary shall submit to the Congress a report containing a summary of the results of the study described in subsection (a) of this section and such recommendations as the Secretary determines to be appropriate.
+        Not later than 2 years after October 27, 1992, the Secretary shall submit to the Congress a report containing a summary of the results of the study described in subsection (a) and such recommendations as the Secretary determines to be appropriate.

 ([Pub.
 L. 102–530][/us/pl/102/530], § 8, Oct.
 27, 1992, [106 Stat.
 3467][/us/stat/106/3467].)